analogdevicesinc/testbenches/docs/testbenches/project_based/ad738x/index.rst

 -  ALERT_SPI_N: defines if a known pin will operate as a serial data output pin or alert indication pin:
    Options: 0 - Serial Data Output Pin, 1 - Alert Indication Ouput Pin
--  NUM_OF_SDI: defines the number of MOSI lines of the SPI interface:
+-  NUM_OF_SDIO: defines the number of MOSI lines of the SPI interface:
    Options: 1 - Interleaved mode, 2 - 1 lane per channel,
    4 - 2 lanes per channel